CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 the (icon) icon will rotate the model as little as possible to ensure a flat surface is laying against the print bed.

 the (icon) icon will allow you to click on a face of the print and the program will lay it flat against the print bed.
-This feature is somewhat inconsistent so it may take a few tries to correctly allign it
+This feature is somewhat inconsistent so it may take a few tries to correctly align it

 *Snap Rotation* makes it so the print will only rotate in multiples of 15 degrees.

-It is recoomended to keep *Snap Rotation* selected unless a particular angle is needed.
+It is recommended to keep *Snap Rotation* selected unless a particular angle is needed.

 ### Mirroring